ArneTillmann/HMC_Integrator_Comparison/Blogpost/Blog_post_integrator_comparison.md

 Because of the high symmetry of this distribution, we have to be careful to not compare apples and oranges: if we integrate for different total times, the trajectory might double back and we would waste computational effort (**TODO**: link or explanation).
 We thus fix the total integration time (given by `number of integration steps x time step`) to ten time units and run HMC for different combinations of time step and number of integration steps.
-If we can use a higher stepsize, we have to perform less integration steps, which means less costly gradient and Hessian evaluations.
+If we can use a higher time step, we have to perform less integration steps, which means less costly gradient and Hessian evaluations.

 ![title](Figure_2.png)